pytorch/pytorch/docs/source/distributed.rst

 * ``WORLD_SIZE`` - required; can be set either here, or in a call to init function
 * ``RANK`` - required; can be set either here, or in a call to init function

 The machine with rank 0 will be used to set up all connections.

 This is the default method, meaning that ``init_method`` does not have to be specified (or can be ``env://``).

 Groups
 ------

-By default collectives operate on the default group (also called the world) and require all processes to enter the call.
+By default collectives operate on the default group (also called the world) and require all processes to enter the distributed function call.
 However, some workloads can benefit from more fine-grained communication.
 This is where distributed groups come into play. :func:`~torch.distributed.new_group` function can be used to create new groups, with arbitrary subsets of all processes.
-It returns an opaque group handle that can be given as a ``group`` argument to all collectives.
+It returns an opaque group handle that can be given as a ``group`` argument to all collectives (collectives are distributed functions to exchange information in certain well-known programming patterns).

 .. autofunction:: new_group